What is Tartar?

 Dental calculus — or “tartar,” as most people refer to it — is a hard substance that builds up on your teeth.
 It’s formed out of soft dental plaque biofilm that calcifies in place when it’s set on the tooth for too long.

-When you eat, bacteria in the mouth combine with the food particles to form a thin layer of plaque on your teeth.
-Regular brushing and flossing are important for daily plaque removal, but there are often small amounts of buildup left behind.
+When you eat, bacteria in your mouth combine with the food particles to form a thin layer of plaque on your teeth.
+Regular brushing and flossing are important for daily plaque removal, but small amounts of buildup are often left behind.
 After about 24 hours, the soft plaque hardens into tartar.

 Once tartar is attached to a tooth, it can’t be brushed or flossed away.
 Only a dentist or hygienist can clean it off.
 Our Port Melbourne dentists have special tools that safely lift away the buildup without damaging your tooth or gums.
 Sometimes this involves a small hand scaler, and other times we’ll use a gentle ultrasonic tool that vibrates and disrupts the tartar.